meatpiHQ/wican-fw/README.md

 ## 2. Battery Alert:

 This is an important feature for most car enthusiast who own multiple cars that are only driven few times a year.
 Basically if a car is not used in few month the battery will go flat and needs to be jumped.
-WiCAN can be configured to send an alert when the battery voltage drops under a certain value.
+WiCAN can be configured to send an alert when the battery voltage drops under a certain level.
 Sleep mode has to be enabled for this feature to be useful. **For now alerts can be sent on MQTT, more protocols are coming soon.
 If there is a specific protocol you want to be supported let me know.**

 ![image](https://user-images.githubusercontent.com/94690098/182034543-8025c5ab-5e38-43a0-9ec8-014d4301fcf0.png)